Word@Work, Let God's Word energise your working day!

 Whoever has ears, let them hear.
 (NIVUK)

 The same is true today.
 How easily people adhere to religious rites and formulae, assuming that if they do everything right then they will be in favour with God.
 They are wrong.
 The gospel says that we are all wicked sinners and too deaf and blind to even know where to look for salvation.
-The parable of the sower tells us that, naturally, humanity is hard and resistant to God’s word.
+The parable of the sower tells us that, naturally, humanity is hard and resistant to God’s Word.
 But when God works on us, we start to hear and understand how to receive the seed of truth.
-Then then we can respond to Him and start to live fruitful and productive lives (2 Corinthians 4:3-6).
+Then we can respond to Him and start to live fruitful and productive lives (2 Corinthians 4:3-6).

 Prayer

 God of light and love.
-Thank You for working in my heart to enable me to hear your voice and be saved.
+Thank You for working in my heart to enable me to hear Your voice and be saved.
 I am sorry for the times when I have turned to idols and refused to listen to You.
-Please continue to work in me and in my friends so that we will want to hear and welcome your messages and cooperate with You in the building of Your kingdom.
+Please continue to work in me and in my friends so that we will want to hear and welcome Your messages and cooperate with You in the building of Your kingdom.
 In Jesus' Name.
 Amen.

 Bible Book: